glouppe/info8006-introduction-to-ai/pacman/README.md

 For each part of the project, you must provide the following deliverables:

-- The source code of your intelligent agent(s).
+- The source code of your Pacman agent(s).
-- A report in PDF format of 4 pages max.
+- A report in PDF format of 4 pages (at most).

-The whole project must be carried out in groups of 2 students (with the same group across all parts).
+The three parts of project must be carried out in groups of 2 students (with the same group across all parts).

 You deliverables must be submitted as an archive on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/teacher/courseDetails/INFO8006/).